simatic-ax/standardizer-tutorial-lib/doc/setup.md

 #### **devDependencies**

-This section contains dev dependencies which are necessary during the development.
-In this case just the `@ax/sdk` in version `0.2.499` is required.
+This section contains dev dependencies which are necessary during development.
+In this case only the `@ax/sdk` version `0.2.499` is required.

 #### **dependencies** and **registries**

-In this tutorial we need some other libraries.
+In this tutorial, we need some other libraries.
 Hence these are dependencies which are necessary for building the library.

-In this example, there are two further libraries from the `@simatic-ax` registry required.
+In this example, two additional libraries from the `@simatic-ax` registry are required.

 These two libraries are:
 ```yml